japila-books/spark-sql-internals/docs/spark-sql-BasicStatsPlanVisitor.md

 # BasicStatsPlanVisitor -- Computing Statistics for Cost-Based Optimization

-`BasicStatsPlanVisitor` is a spark-sql-LogicalPlanVisitor.md[LogicalPlanVisitor] that computes the spark-sql-Statistics.md[statistics] of a logical query plan for spark-sql-cost-based-optimization.md[cost-based optimization] (i.e. when spark-sql-cost-based-optimization.md#spark.sql.cbo.enabled[cost-based optimization is enabled]).
+`BasicStatsPlanVisitor` is a spark-sql-LogicalPlanVisitor.md[LogicalPlanVisitor] that computes the [statistics](logical-operators/Statistics.md) of a logical query plan for spark-sql-cost-based-optimization.md[cost-based optimization] (i.e. when spark-sql-cost-based-optimization.md#spark.sql.cbo.enabled[cost-based optimization is enabled]).

 NOTE: Cost-based optimization is enabled when spark-sql-properties.md#spark.sql.cbo.enabled[spark.sql.cbo.enabled] configuration property is on, i.e. `true`, and is disabled by default.

-`BasicStatsPlanVisitor` is used exclusively when a spark-sql-LogicalPlanStats.md#stats[logical operator is requested for the statistics] with spark-sql-LogicalPlanStats.md#stats-cbo-enabled[cost-based optimization enabled].
+`BasicStatsPlanVisitor` is used exclusively when a [logical operator is requested for the statistics](logical-operators/LogicalPlanStats.md#stats) with [cost-based optimization enabled](logical-operators/LogicalPlanStats.md#stats-cbo-enabled).

 `BasicStatsPlanVisitor` comes with custom <<handlers, handlers>> for a few logical operators and falls back to spark-sql-SizeInBytesOnlyStatsPlanVisitor.md[SizeInBytesOnlyStatsPlanVisitor] for the others.